oceanzhang88/MigrationViz/index.md

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/ConnectedScatterplotsYOYandunemployment/TopstatesforeachRegionGA?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link&:showVizHome=no&:embed=true" width = '1100' height = '1200' scrolling='yes' style="display: block; margin: auto;"></iframe>

 At first glance, the first thing that points itself out is the general jump in unemployment for the year 2020.
 This was the year of the COVID lockdown.
+We can also note that there isn’t much of change in the YoY change as one would expect due to the lockdown, but that is likely due to our data being filled in with averaged values from 2019 and 2021.

+The next most notable thing is the range of YoY change for different states, mainly the southern ones compared to the other states.
+We can see that Georgia, Florida, and Texas have all their points clustered towards the right of their graph, showing their higher YoY change compared to the other states.
+This aligns with what we have seen earlier about regions as well as the states’ migration influx and outflux values as well.

 Next, we can look at the different states.
-The first pattern that stands out is within Florida, Georgia, and Texas, we can see that over time, the unemployment rate drops while the Year over year change oscillates back and forth with the exception of the peaking of unemployment during the year of COVID.
+The first pattern that stands out is again within Florida, Georgia, and Texas.
+We can see that over time, the unemployment rate drops while the Year over year change oscillates back and forth with the exception of the peaking of unemployment during the year of COVID.
 For these three states, we can see a peak in year over year change in the years 2015, 2017, and 2022.
 As of 2022, we can see that the year over year change has been increasing.
 This aligns with the values we have seen previously when looking at states and regions.
 These three states from the Southern regions have very similar patterns in terms of unemployment and population change over time.
 We can also note that the graphs for Florida and Georgia, the Southeastern states, are more than similar with each other.

 Next, we can see that California has a trend of decreasing unemployment overtime with the exception of the spike in 2020, but unlike the southern states, its year over year change generally drops over the years with sudden peaks in 2014 and 2017.

 Now, looking at the northern states, Illinois and New York, we can see there is a huge jump in year over year change for 2020 and 2021.
 This is different from the other states that generally had a decrease in year over year change or just a small slight increase.
 Otherwise overall, unemployment is decreasing like the other states.
 We can also see that over the years, these states’ year over year change is fluctuating back and forth like the southern states with some peaks at 2017 and 2021, but like California, it is in decline as of 2022.

 Surprisingly, when just looking at unemployment and year over year change there isn’t much of a correlation between the two as one would expect people to be moving away from states with high unemployment.
+We see that depending on the state, the values are scattered around differently for each state.

 When looking at unemployment with year over year changes, we can see that the states with larger economies see a general decrease in unemployment over the years with the exception of 2020.
 We also see that in general the year over year change fluctuates with different peaks for states in different areas, but for all the selected states, there was a peak in year over year change in 2017.

 <h1 style="text-align: center;"> Conclusion</h1>